jaylandro/8-steps-frontend-digital-transformation/README.md

 # ⚡️ 8 Steps to Frontend Digital Transformation

 ![annie-spratt-McM5BW4jQHc-unsplash](https://user-images.githubusercontent.com/6473103/84065071-559a2300-a989-11ea-9905-540c16eeb465.jpg)
-Photo by Annie Spratt on Unsplash
+– _Photo by Annie Spratt on Unsplash_

 ## Who is this series for?